alexrutar/banditvis/README.md

 _IN PROGRESS_

 This Bandit Visualization module provides an easy-to-use library for implementing and visualizing various Bandit algorithms and environments in machine learning.
 If you are looking for the following, this library is not for you:
-- You want something fast and efficient,
+- You want something fast and efficient
 - You want a tool to run very large simulations

 It is good to use if you want to